rsmp-nordic/rsmp_validator/docs/pages/running.md

 4 examples, 0 failures
 ```

-In this exampple, the tests are running against a TLC emulator from the rsmp gem, running on the local machine, which is why the tests run in just about 1 second.
+In this example, the tests are running against a TLC emulator from the rsmp gem, running on the local machine, which is why the tests run in just about 1 second.

 ## Filtering Tests